Bitcoin is an innovative payment network and a new kind of money.

 To verify your account you must supply a phone number, upload an image of your photo ID and verify a credit/debit card or bank account before you can buy.

-Using a credit/debit card means higher fees but offers instant purchasing.
+Using a credit/debit card on Coinbase means higher fees but offers instant purchasing.
 Using a bank transfer is cheaper but slower (taking up to a week to get your coins).

 Once your payment details are verified, click 'buy/sell' on the top menu.